MicrosoftEdge/MSEdgeExplainers/HapticsDevice/explainer.md

 ## Out of Scope
 ### Non-Interactive Haptic Feedback
-It is not the goal of this proposal to address developers leveraging haptic feedback in cases where user interaction has not occured, see below for more information and [Potential Extensions](#potential-extensions).
+It is not the goal of this proposal to address developers leveraging haptic feedback in cases where user interaction has not occurred, see below for more information and [Potential Extensions](#potential-extensions).
 This requires additional investigation to security and privacy as well as ways for a user to disable non-interactive feedback.
 Selecting the correct device to route haptic feedback in this scenario is another area that requires discussion.

 ### User Settings
 While a user setting will be needed on the User Agent to toggle haptic feedback on their device, how that is implemented is outside the scope of this proposal.